Jos Ilagan

 “Sure.
 Go on.”

 “He’s a shady guy, totally dubious.
 We had to dig up some of our old photos to compare them rigorously with the ones you gave us.
-Despite a slight alteration to his face, our analysts at The Firm are confident that he’s the one and only Gregory Mallory.
+Despite a slight alteration to his face, our analysts at The Firm are confident that he’s Gregory Mallory.
 One of the giveaways is his proclivity for designer clothes.
-The pictures you provided dramatically show his taste—it added more weight to his identity.”
+The pictures you gave me dramatically show his taste—it added more weight to his identity.”

 “Well, you British folks have a penchant for wearing fashionable clothes, so that’s not a giveaway.”